shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   You spend 1 AP to make them no longer a prime vessel.

 You may spend 1 AP to revoke a prime vessel’s vessel state, making them either a regular vessel or just another creature.

-### Unity

-You can unify your vessels in casting a spell.
-Each of your prime vessels in your Cast Range gains the following reaction:

-**Unified Cast**
-Trigger: Your Reality Sharer casts a spell that has been shared with you.
-Reaction: You copy the spell they cast, optionally choosing a different target for it.

-### Ascension

-Your vessels are permanent.
-Vessels outside your Tether Range or in a different plane do not automatically stop being vessels.
-Vessels no longer have a vessel duration, and remain vessels indefinitely until they willingly stop being a vessel or until you use spend 1 AP to revoke their vessel status.

 ## Self-Shaper